-The three contours shown in the figure enclose the pixels with effective area of 15 $\%$ (white), 18 $\%$ (red) and 20 $\%$ (blue) of the maximum effective area.
-In our analysis we select only events from pixels with effective area $>$10 $\%$ and thus filter out a significant fraction of background events resulting in a higher signal to background contrast.
+The three contours shown in the figure enclose the pixels with effective area of 15\% (white), 18\% (red) and 20\% (blue) of the maximum effective area.
+In our analysis we select events only from the pixels with effective area $>10$\% and thus filter out a fraction of background events resulting in a higher signal to background contrast.

-An important step in the background analysis is to estimate the chance co-incidence events during the GRB mimicking as true Compton events.
-In Figure \ref{fig_lc}, the red light curve is obtained for double but non-neighboring pixels events with the same Compton criterion.
-The small peak in the light curve during the GRB is because of 1) chance coincidence events of the GRB photons within 40 $\mu$s time window in the non-neighboring pixels, and 2) the Compton scattering events between the non-neighboring pixels.
-Probability of Compton events between the non-neighboring pixels can be estimated from Geant$-$4 simulation.
-We subtract the Compton events from the total events under the peak to estimate the chance events in the non-neighboring pixels during the GRB.
-The estimated chance events are found to be small in number compared to the valid Compton events ($<$1$-$2 $\%$) for the brightest of the GRBs.
-These numbers agree well with the theoretically computed values based on Poisson's chance co-incidence rate in a co-incidence window of 40 $\mu$s.
-We are particularly interested in the chance event rate in the neighboring pixels during the GRB as these events would mimic the Compton events leading to a false polarization estimation.
-Neighboring pixel chance events are expected to be comparatively smaller in number compared to the non-neighboring chance events since the number of two pixel combinations is $\sim$35 times less than the two non-neighboring pixel combinations (for 256 pixels in a module).
-Consequently, we expect the chance events to be reduced by a factor of $\sim$35 compared to the non-neighboring pixel chance events (1$-$2 $\%$) which is negligible.
+An important step in the background analysis is to estimate the chance coincidence events during the GRB that mimic true Compton events.
+In Figure \ref{fig_lc}, the red light curve is obtained for double but non-neighboring pixels events with the other Compton criteria kept the same.
+The small peak in the light curve during the GRB is because of 1) chance coincidence events of the GRB photons within 40 $\mu$s time window in non-neighboring pixels, and 2) the Compton scattering events between the non-neighboring pixels.
+The number of Compton events between non-neighboring pixels can be estimated from Geant4 simulation.
+We subtract this number from the total events under the peak to estimate the chance events in non-neighboring pixels during the GRB.
+The estimated chance events are found to be small in number compared to the valid Compton events ($<1-2$\%) for the brightest of the GRBs.
+These numbers agree well with the theoretically computed values based on Poisson's chance coincidence rate in a temporal window of 40 $\mu$s.
+We are particularly interested in the chance event rate in the neighboring pixels during the GRB as these events would mimic the Compton events, leading to a false polarization estimation.
+Neighboring pixel chance events are expected to be comparatively smaller in number compared to the non-neighboring pixel chance events since the number of neighboring two pixel combinations is $\sim$35 times lower than non-neighboring two pixel combinations (for 256 pixels in a module).
+Consequently, we expect the chance events to be reduced by a factor of $\sim$35 compared to the non-neighboring pixel chance events of 1--2\%,, which is negligible.